 Obesity is a major cause of type 2 diabetes and may complicate type 1 diabetes.
-Weight loss for obese Patients with diabetes has many health benefits, often leads to improvement in glucose control, and sometimes in type 2 diabetes, near normalisation of abnormal glucose metabolism.
-Weight loss is difficult to maintain, and attempts to lose weight may be undermined by some diabetes treatments such as sulphonylureas, thiazolidenediones and insulin.
-Whilst lifestyle support should be the primary approach to support Patients who wish to lose weight, pharmacological approaches can also be considered.
+Weight loss for obese individuals with diabetes has many health benefits, often leads to improvement in glucose control and sometimes, in type 2 diabetes, near normalisation of abnormal glucose metabolism.
+Weight loss is difficult to maintain and attempts to lose weight may be undermined by some diabetes treatments such as sulfonylureas, thiazolidenediones and insulin.
+Whilst lifestyle support should be the primary approach to aid individuals who wish to lose weight, pharmacological approaches can also be considered.
 These include choosing glucose-lowering drugs or drug combinations that are weight neutral or result in weight loss or prescribing drugs that are specifically approved as anti-obesity medication.
-Given that some of the newer glucose-lowering medications which cause weight loss such as GLP-1 receptor agonists and SGLT2 inhibitors are also being used or considered as anti-obesity drugs, it seems that the distinction between glucose lowering medication and weight loss medication is becoming blurred.
-This article discusses the main pharmacological approaches that can be used to support weight loss in Patients with diabetes.
+Given that some of the newer glucose-lowering medications that cause weight loss, such as glucagon-like peptide-1 receptor agonists (GLP-1 RAs) and sodium–glucose cotransporter 2 inhibitors (SGLT2i) , are also being used or considered for use as anti-obesity drugs, it seems that the distinction between glucose-lowering medication and weight loss medication is becoming blurred.
+This review discusses the main pharmacological approaches that can be used to support weight loss in individuals with diabetes.

-Key wordsiabetes, GLP-1 agonists, SGLT2, orlistat, lorcaserin, naltrexone/bupropion, phentermine/topiramate
+Key words Diabetes, GLP-1 agonists, Lorcaserin, Naltrexone/bupropion, Obesity, Orlistat, Phentermine/topiramate, Review, SGLT2

-List of Abbreviations
+Abbreviations

-ADA – American Diabetes Association

-EASD – European Association for the Study of Diabetes

-CCK - cholecystokinin

-GLP1 – Glucagon-like peptide-1
+AHEAD Action for Health in Diabetes

+DPP-IVi Dipeptidyl peptidase-4 inhibitors

+GLP Glucagon-like peptide

-GLP1 RA - Glucagon-like peptide-1 receptor agonists
+GLP-1 RA Glucagon-like peptide-1 receptor agonist

-GIP - Glucose-dependent insulinotropic polypeptide

-MC4R - melanocortin 4 receptor
+MC4R Melanocortin-4 receptor

-MetAP2 - Methionyl aminopeptidase 2
+MetAP2 Methionyl aminopeptidase 2

-PYY – peptide YY
+SGLT2 Sodium–glucose cotransporter 2

-SGLT2i – Sodium glucose co-transporter 2 inhibitors
+SGLT2i Sodium–glucose cotransporter 2 inhibitors

-5HT2c - 5-hydroxytryptamine2c Introduction
+Introduction

-Type 2 diabetes (T2DM) is an obesity-related disease.
-The recent increase in the prevalence of T2DM worldwide has largely mirrored the rise in obesity, and current understanding of its pathophysiology recognises the role of increased adipose tissue and ectopic fat deposition in causing both insulin resistance and progressive beta-cell failure, although the precise pathways leading to diabetes are yet to be fully elucidated [1].
+Type 2 diabetes is an obesity-related disease.
+The recent increase in the prevalence of type 2 diabetes worldwide has largely mirrored the rise in obesity and, although the precise pathways leading to diabetes are yet to be fully elucidated, the current understanding of its pathophysiology recognises the role of increased adipose tissue and ectopic fat deposition in causing both insulin resistance and progressive beta cell failure[1].
 In people with established diabetes, the severity of obesity may contribute to the development of complications [2], although some studies suggest protection from cardiovascular disease in those who are overweight [3].
-Short-term studies of energy restriction [4, 5] and longer term data from Patients who have lost weight after bariatric surgery have shown that weight loss can lead to improvement of both insulin resistance and impaired beta-cell function and thus to diabetes remission, which can be long-lasting if weight loss is maintained [6].
-The amount of weight loss needed to provide benefit in people with type 2 diabetes is about 3%, but additional benefit is seen up to at least 15%, and possibly more [7].
-Despite this evidence, most Patients with type 2 diabetes receive little support to help them manage their weight, and the use of some glucose-lowering medications may result in further weight gain.
-It should also be remembered that a significant proportion of Patients with type 1 diabetes are also obese, and that weight gain is a frequent consequence of intensive insulin treatment [8].
-The question therefore arises as to how best to support Patients with diabetes to manage their weight.
+Short-term studies of energy restriction [4, 5] and longer term data from individuals who have lost weight after bariatric surgery have shown that weight loss can lead to improvement of both insulin resistance and impaired beta cell function.
+As a result, individuals may experience diabetes remission, which can be long lasting if weight loss is maintained [6].
+The amount of weight loss needed to provide benefit to people with type 2 diabetes is about 3% but additional benefit is seen up to at least 15%, possibly more [7].
+Despite this evidence, most individuals with type 2 diabetes receive little support to help them manage their weight and the use of some glucose-lowering medications may result in further weight gain.
+It should also be remembered that a significant proportion of individuals with type 1 diabetes are also obese and that weight gain is a frequent consequence of intensive insulin treatment [8].
+The question, therefore, arises as to how best to support individuals with diabetes to enable the management of their weight.